pedroterzero/oxce-yaml-helper/README.md

 - Fix for TFTD
 - Unused definition warnings
 - Find references
+- More complex reference checking (like is an item actually an HWP, etc)

 ## Todo/dev
 - List all distinct types so we can see ones we need to veto